idea that who we are is constituted in language is, for

 in language, just make a rule out of it, just make a belief out of it.

 That's deadly.
 That will kill it deader than dead.
 What I'm suggesting

 speaking it?
 Is speaking our way to

-really?
-The question is intriguing ...
+The question is intriguing ... and worthwhile.